mindspore-ai/docs/docs/lite/docs/source_en/infer/image_segmentation.md

       }
       ```

-2. Convert the input image into the Tensor format that is input to the MindSpore model.
+2. Convert the input image into the Tensor format that is input to the MindSpore Lite model.

-      Convert the image data to be detected into the Tensor format that is input to the MindSpore model.
+      Convert the image data to be detected into the Tensor format that is input to the MindSpore Lite model.

       ```java
       List<MSTensor> inputs = model.getInputs();